 We ask that you not feed your pet in case it needs to be sedated or have general anesthesia performed on the day of its appointment.
 Fasting is also required for certain blood tests and radiographs often require sedation.
 Overnight fasting can reduce the risk of complications associated with sedation.
 Two exceptions to this recommendation are if your pet is very young (i.e. less than 6 months of age) or has a medical condition that necessitates frequent feeding (i.e. diabetes, insulin secreting tumor).
 In those cases feed your pet as you normally would unless specifically directed by one of our doctors.

-We offer Care Credit and the Wells Fargo Health Advantage® Credit Card.
-Both are third-party payment systems that provide several extended payment options.
-One of our client service representatives can answer your questions about these options.
+We offer Care Credit, a third-party payment systems that provide several extended payment options.
+One of our client service representatives can answer your questions about this options.

-We accept Visa, Mastercard, Discover, Wells Fargo Health Advantage® Credit Card, Care Credit, cash, and personal checks.
+We accept Visa, Mastercard, Discover, Care Credit and cash.
+We do not accept personal checks.

 Our doctors will give you an estimate of total costs at the time of your consultation.
 This estimate will include a high and low quote.
 You may contact our office to get a general estimate of costs on a case-by-case basis.
 Please realize however that costs of care may change significantly once your pet is evaluated by one of our doctors.